CMHAAorg/cmhaa-website/site/content/about.md

 modules:
   - type: split_title_content
-    leadtext: The Corporate Mental Health Alliance Australia is a business-led, expert-guided member organisation dedicated to transforming workplaces into mentally healthy environments for their people.
+    leadtext: The Corporate Mental Health Alliance Australia is a business-led, expert-guided member organisation dedicated to providing mentally healthy workplace environments for their people.
     title: About us
     image: ""
     content: >-